 Whether your greater interest is business or faith, or you have great interest in both, as someone with a stake in our society, you care enough to think about how they can be better together—for you, for your organization, for our culture.

 Partnership Economics adds value for you across the full landscape of capitalism and the bridged worlds of business and faith.

 At some point in your experience of money and capitalism you have looked up from the task or person in front of you, paused before your head explodes, and thought to yourself, “There’s got to be a better way!”

 Partnership Economics offers you that better way: a more profitable and ethical viewing, thinking, and living of capitalism.
 Pursue self-interest and other-interest; benefit others and yourself.

 are in school or have experienced multiple careers

 make decisions that affect others or are affected by others’ decisions as their employee or customer

 are part of a multinational corporation, small business, ministry, or government

 Paul Knowlton, JD, MDiv and Aaron Hedges, MBA, MDiv have training and experience with one foot squarely in the world of business and the other squarely in the world of faith.
 We find that these two communities can be bridged for the immense benefit of both.
 This bridging has greatly benefited us and those we have led in our interdisciplinary roles of entrepreneur, business owner, minister, Director, Partner, COO, and CEO, as well as our biggest roles of husband and dad.

-Our book Better Capitalism was a 2021 Amazon #1 New Release and in 2022 reached #1 in Law Ethics & Professional Responsibility on Kindle.
+Our book Better Capitalism was an Amazon #1 New Release in 2021 and in 2022 reached #1 in Law Ethics & Professional Responsibility on Kindle.